coders4climatestrike/website/_src/posts/2020-07-26-a-community-that-converts-cars-to-electric-part-3-johannes-huebner.md

 ## What happens when people order a part from Open Inverter?

 The process starts with getting the correct parts ordered, then I put it together, load the software to it, do some test procedures.I try to be as complete as possible, so people don't have to go out and shop for something else when they get the kits.
+Follow the link for more info on the features of the [Inverter Kit](http://johanneshuebner.com/quickcms/index.html%3Fen_features,8.html)

 ## What is the blocker for more car conversions to electric?